-Projected Balance Sheet (Schedule RC or SC)
+Projected Balance Sheet (Schedule RC)

-Projected Income Statement (Schedule RI or SO)
+Projected Income Statement (Schedule RI)

-Regulatory Capital Schedule (Schedule RI-A or CCR)
+Regulatory Capital Schedule (Schedule RI-A)

 The financial statements should be presented in two ways: (1) showing the dollar amounts, and (2) as a percentage of total assets.

 1) Describe in detail all of the assumptions used to prepare the projected statements, including the assumed interest rate scenario for each interest earning asset and interest costing liability over the term of the business plan.
 Also present a thorough justification to support proposed capital, including any branch expansion and off-balance-sheet activities contemplated.